Last updated: April 30, 2021

 - Equivalent total daily doses of alternative glucocorticoids to dexamethasone 6 mg daily are methylprednisolone 32 mg and prednisone 40 mg.

-In summary: To date, multiple randomized controlled trials have assessed the use of corticosteroids in hospitalized patients with COVID-19; overall, these studies suggest the use of dexamethasone and hydrocortisone reduce mortality in hospitalized patients with COVID-19 who require supplemental oxygen due to a SpO2 ≤94% on room air.
+In summary: To date, multiple randomized controlled trials have assessed the use of corticosteroids in hospitalized patients with COVID-19; overall, these studies suggest the use of dexamethasone and hydrocortisone reduce mortality in hospitalized patients with COVID-19 who require supplemental oxygen due to hypoxia (SpO2 ≤94% on room air).
 A number of observational studies have also been completed, and these have had mixed results; however, randomized controlled trial data is most reliable.
 Data is most supportive for dexamethasone.

 Comparison of efficacy of dexamethasone and methylprednisolone in moderate to severe COVID-19 disease (Fatima, December 2020).

 Overall, in this quasi-experimental study of 100 patients with COVID-19, there was an association of similar outcomes of dexamethasone and methylprednisolone in treating moderate to severe COVID-19 infection.

 - Quasi-experimental, interventional study of 100 COVID-19 patients in Pakistan.

 - 35 patients received dexamethasone and 65 received methylprednisolone.

 - Patients were also given tocilizumab and convalescent plasma as indicated.